Program Overview

 - 1

 Students who have had significant teaching experience in American schools may petition to substitute another graduate course for VC 791.
-The department, if granting, will specify acceptable course alternatives.
+The department, if granting a substitution, will specify acceptable course alternatives.

 - 2